edinburghlivinglab/ddc/pages/project_success.md

 entirely about your team participating in and reflecting on different parts of a design process, as you develop a potential solution to a problem.
 Recycling, Upcycling and the Circular Economy are large and complex issues that doen't admit easy solutions, let alone in one semester.
-Although much of our education encourages us to find the right answer, making the transition to a more sustainable food system isn't that kind of problem &mdash; there is no right answer.
+Although much of our education encourages us to find the right answer, making the transition to a more sustainable society isn't that kind of problem &mdash; there is no right answer.
 Instead, we are asking you do develop a design that could *potentially* make a difference on your chosen problem.